automayt/trafficanalysis/exercises/UISGCON-traffic-analysis-task-pcap-1-of-2.pcap.md

 | dedup client
 | table client
 ```
+___
 Determine the SHA256 hash of the Word document downloaded by the victim.
-I dont naturally remember mimetypes all that well so I usually use `index=zeek 172.16.1.125 | stats count by mime_type` to list them.
-We see that there was only one so we can easily pivot to that;
+I don't naturally remember mimetypes all that well so I usually use `index=zeek 172.16.1.125 | stats count by mime_type` to list them.
+We see that there was only one word doc so we can easily pivot to that;
 ```
 index=zeek 172.16.1.125 mime_type="application/msword"
 | table sha256 filename